MickBuilder/sugar_catch/terms_of_service.md

 ## Health and Nutrition Disclaimer

-**No Medical Advice:** Sweetr is designed to help you track hidden sugars in food products and make more informed dietary choices.
+**No Medical Advice:** Clean Foods is designed to help you track hidden sugars in food products and make more informed dietary choices.
 However, our recommendations are for informational purposes only and should not be considered medical, nutritional, or healthcare advice.

-**User Responsibility:** By using Sweetr, you acknowledge that:
+**User Responsibility:** By using Clean Foods, you acknowledge that:

 * You are fully responsible for verifying the nutritional information provided by the app
 * You will not rely solely on the app for decisions regarding your health or dietary choices